SCLC Logo

 You must have a ticket to attend this event.

 Join your logging and construction industry friends to kick off the start of the Logging Conference.
-Breakfast, eye openers, Keynote Speaker, memorials and awards will be featured.
+Breakfast, eye openers, Keynote address, memorials and awards will be featured.

 2 LANC Qualified Logging Professional Credits (QLP)